mramrezv/nestjs/README.md

 NestJS Projects — Based on NestJS: The Complete Developer’s Guide

 This repository contains multiple small NestJS projects created while completing NestJS: The Complete Developer’s Guide by Stephen Grider.
-Each folder is an independent NestJS application focused on a specific concept such as routing, validation, dependency injection, and module design.
+Each folder is an independent NestJS application focused on specific concepts such as routing, validation, dependency injection, and module design.

 Projects Included
 1. car-val/ — Car Validation API